PoliToOMAgroup/ETPsolver/README.md

                           where INT is the number of available time-slots

-      -instanceXX.stu :   defines the exams in which each student is enrolled
+      -instancename.stu :   defines the exams in which each student is enrolled
                           Format: 1 line for each enrollment.
 Each line has the format sINT1  INT2
                           where INT1 is the student ID and INT2 is the ID of the exam in which student